Etevoldo/tasker-api/README.md

 # What is this

-Another [roadmap.sh](https://roadmap.sh/projects/todo-list-api) project, this one is a RESTful API, express, using mariaDB for user, task, and refresh token data and redis for rate limiting.
+Another [roadmap.sh project](https://roadmap.sh/projects/todo-list-api), this one is a RESTful API, express, using mariaDB for user, task, and refresh token data and redis for rate limiting.
-The instructions on how to use it are pretty much explained there
+The instructions on how to use it are pretty much explained on the roadmap website

 # How to run